pliang279/sent_debias/README.md

       --results_dir path/to/results_directory \
       --output_name biased
       ```
-    Again, the evaluation results will be stored in the file `results_dir/output_name`.
+    Again, the bias evaluation results will be stored in the file `results_dir/output_name`.